 Summertime is a great time for camping!
 The weather is perfect and there are so many fun things to do.
 But if you’re not prepared, summer camping can be really uncomfortable and hot.

 With one of these sleeping bags, you’ll be able to sleep comfortably even on the hottest night.
 So don’t let the heat stop you from enjoying a great camping trip – just make sure to pack one of these sleeping bags!

-Most often people look for winter sleeping bags to help them stay warm instead of sleeping cooler.
+Most often people look for sleeping bags to help them stay warm instead of sleeping cooler.
 You’re probably wondering “How do I know which warm weather sleeping bag to get?” and feeling overwhelmed with the options.

 Keep in mind that outdoor gear is not a daily use item so they tend to hold up better even when you choose a budget-friendly version.
 When shopping online for sleeping bags we always check the reviews to be sure that the brand we’re looking at doesn’t have a lot of complaints.

 High Temperature Rating

 This is when a rectangular sleeping bag is the best option for having a cool but cozy spot to sleep during summer camping trips.
 Mummy bags and semi-rectangular sleeping bags are better for cold weather because they wrap you fully to trap in body heat.

 If you’re a cold sleeper you may want to stick with a mummy bag or at least a warm sleeping bag with a tapered foot box or a relaxed mummy shape.

-Consider the weight
+Consider the Weight

 If you are backpacking, a lightweight sleeping bag is your most packable option for bedding and you want to ensure that it will protect you without dragging you and your hiking pack down.
 Whether you’re camping in hot or cooler weather, you always want to think about the warmth to weight ratio.

 Here are our favorite picks for summer sleeping bags.
 Use our tips above to figure out which one is going to be the best fit for you and the way you sleep.

-Kelty Rambler 50 degree
+Kelty Rambler 50 Degree

 This ultralight bag unzips to lay flat as a blanket and is amazingly packable.
 The Kelty Rambler will be perfect for any hot weather camping expedition.
 If you’re looking for the lightest weight sleeping bag, this is your best choice.

-Marmot Always Summer 40 degree
+Marmot Always Summer 40 Degree

 The Always Summer 40 degree sleeping bag is a great summer sleeping option.
 This mummy bag has an internal stash pocket for your phone or head lamp and their fold-down secondary zipper allows you to get more air into the bag.

-Kelty Mistral 40 degree
+Kelty Mistral 40 Degree

 It’s the lowest-cost on the list and is still a great sleeping bag.
 It’s a mummy style, but has enough room to keep you cool and comfortable under the stars.

 Awesome Sleeping Bag Alternatives

 Sleeping bags tend to pack down nicely into compression sacks and are all you need to be comfortable, but there are many other warm weather options that aren’t traditional sleeping bags.

 The benefit of the liner is that it can be used inside your sleeping bags on colder trips, or on vacation if you don’t trust the motel’s housekeeping standards.

 With just a quilt you will want some sort of sleeping pad under you to help keep you comfortable from the hard ground but this can be done with anything from a camping sleeping pad to a thick yoga mat.

 It packs down very small in a compression sack and has two hang loops if you want to use it to create a shade canopy.

-- Blanket and sheets
+Blanket and Sheets

 We also have a double sleeping bag that came with camping sheets.
 So we usually lay on top of the unzipped bag and use the sheets to cover us.

 Tricks to Help You Sleep Cooler

 Starting the night too warm can leave you unable to sleep, or make you sweaty and if the temperature drops later in the night, that moisture will make you quite chilly.
 I’ll also be honest, I think sleeping too warm gives me bad dreams.

 For really hot summer nights a cot will get you up off the ground to allow air to flow under you.
 If you pair this with an amazing fan, you’ll be all set.

 A hammock can be set up on a stand inside your tent or even be strung up in the trees for camping without a tent if your campsite allows this.

 We actually slept without the rain fly for most of the nights spent in Havasupai, and it was really amazing to be able to see the stars through the top of the tent.

 If you can’t remove the rainfly, make sure the windows are open to get a cross breeze.
 If needed, turn your tent to make sure the prevailing winds blow through your tent windows.